 Shockwave therapy has proven to be effective in treating some medical conditions.
 While it isn’t currently an FDA-approved treatment for ED, some doctors use it off-label for ED.

-If you’re interested in getting shockwave therapy, talk to your doctor first.
+If you’re interested in getting shockwave therapy, talk with a doctor first.
 They can help you decide if this might be an option for you and possibly direct you to a reputable provider.